AMGold99/ssurgo-soil/README.md

 The for loop downloads, merges, and uploads to Drive directory **all** states' data.

-Do not run until ensuring there is sufficient space in your R session (~3000 counties' worth of data takes up a lot of memory).

 In the process, the for loop calls three functions:

 * **download_soil()** downloads a county's entire zipped soil folder, then extracts the mapunit and spatial files, depositing them the mapunit and spatial directories, respectively